Leonamrsm/insiders_clustering/README.md

 End-to-end customer segmentation for an e-commerce loyalty programme.
 The project transforms transaction-level data into actionable customer groups, identifies the highest-value **Core Insiders** segment, and delivers results through an automated AWS pipeline and Metabase.
-## Next Steps

-- Add data-quality checks, structured logging, retries, and alerting to the production pipeline.
-- Monitor cluster stability, data drift, and segment movement over time.
-- Validate campaign impact with an A/B test or another controlled experiment.
-- Enrich the dataset with product, payment, demographic, and channel attributes to test additional hypotheses.

 ## Project Overview